 - (a) The following probation and drop rules apply in all undergraduate colleges on the Urbana-Champaign campus.
-They do not apply in the Graduate College, or the professional Colleges of Law and Veterinary Medicine.
-(See § 3-609(b) on notification.) - (1) Probationary status serves as a warning to the student that unless his or her scholarship improves, the student is subject to the drop rules. - (2) Probation and drop rules are based on the University of Illinois semester average or cumulative average (See § 3-103 on computation of scholastic averages.) - (b) Probation Rules
+They do not apply in the Graduate College, or the professional programs in the Carle Illinois College of Medicine, the College of Law, and College of Veterinary Medicine.
+(See § 3-609(b) on notification.) - (1) Probationary status serves as a warning to the student that unless the student's scholarship improves, the student is subject to the drop rules. - (2) Probation and drop rules are based on the University of Illinois semester average or cumulative average (See § 3-103 on computation of scholastic averages.) - (b) Probation Rules